 She also advises small business or start-up clients on real estate matters, employment questions, and intellectual property protection, among other issues commonly faced by smaller businesses.
 She often prepares and advises on contracts and contract negotiations and recently was retained to oversee and approve the Spanish translation of contracts for a business operating in over 40 states.
 She is fluent in Spanish so you may hear her speaking in Spanish to interview witnesses in investigations or litigation, represent Spanish-speaking plaintiffs or defendants, or to assist Spanish-speakers with pro bono legal matters.

 Melanie graduated with honors from Duke University with joint degrees in Political Science and Spanish.
 She earned her law degree at Georgetown University Law Center in Washington, D.C.
 At Georgetown, she competed on the Alternative Dispute Resolution team of the Barrister’s Council, twice chaired mock trial competitions for the Model United Nations Conference, provided legal and policy counsel to national charities through the Federal Legislation Clinic, and served as Executive Editor of the Georgetown Journal of Poverty Law and Policy.
 Melanie also taught Spanish to students in kindergarten through eighth grade at a school in Washington, D.C.
-After returning to Atlanta, Melanie practiced for large firms, volunteered with Habitat for Humanity, and was a mock trial coach for students at South Atlanta High School.
+After returning to Atlanta, Melanie practiced with large firms and was a mock trial coach for students at South Atlanta High School.

-Outside of BSL, Melanie and her husband enjoy parenting two girls under six years old and being involved in their church and community.
-They serve on the Church Council for the Atlanta Vineyard Church, teach Sunday school classes for teens, volunteer in the nursery, and lead a weekly home group.
-Melanie is passionate about martial arts and is expanding her training to include mixed martial arts.
-She has also supported and participated in the Awareness program of Athena’s Warehouse, which is an Atlanta-based nonprofit organization imparting life and career advice, promoting community service, and providing prom dresses, to low-income high school girls.
+Outside of BSL, Melanie and her husband enjoy parenting two girls and being involved in their church and community.
+They serve on the Church Council for the Atlanta Vineyard Church, volunteer with Children’s Church, and lead a weekly home group.

 Business / Retail / Banking / Restaurant Litigation